 Image Source: Neuberger / Berman

 Notice that real estate has had the highest positive correlation to CPI over the last 40+ years.
-And if you look at just the last 20+ years you’ll see that correlation becomes stronger.
-Also when inflation gets really bad, real estate also goes up significantly, while stocks are only weakly positively correlated.
-Bonds have a strong negative correlation in high inflation times which is why bond investors can lose their shirts.
+If you look at just the last 20+ years, you’ll see that correlation strengthens.
+Also, when inflation gets terrible, real estate goes up significantly, while stocks are only weakly positively correlated.
+Bonds have a robust negative correlation with high inflation so that bond investors can lose their shirts.

 Recessions